Table of Contents

-Remember, one of the great things about listicles is how scannable they are.
+Remember, one of the best things about listicles is their scannability.
 People have short attention spans at the best of times, and their attention spans are heavily influenced by the medium of what they’re reading.

 Five pages of solid paragraphs, unbroken by any kind of subheading or picture, might be appropriate in a textbook.
 But in an article on your blog, it’s going to seem very out of place and be hard to read.

-Listicles summarize their main points with a sentence or two each—the list entries—and then elaborate on them.
-A reader who’s short on time or not feeling particularly attentive can get maybe 50% of the value of the article just by scrolling through it for thirty seconds and reading the list items.
+Listicles summarize their main points in a sentence or two each (the list items themselves) and then elaborate on them.
+A reader who’s short on time or not feeling particularly attentive can get maybe 50% of the value of the article by scrolling through it for thirty seconds and reading the list items.
 If an entry jumps out at them as being particularly interesting, they can zero in on it and spend as much time reading it as they want.